OpenNebula/addon-3par/README.md

 ## Development

-To contribute bug patches or new features, you can use the GitLab Merge Request model.
+To contribute bug patches or new features, you can use the Github Pull Request model.
 It is assumed that code and documentation are contributed under the Apache License 2.0.

 More info:

-* Issues Tracking: GitLab issues (https://gitlab.feldhost.cz/feldhost-public/one-addon-3par/issues)
+* Issues Tracking: Github issues (https://github.com/OpenNebula/addon-3par/issues)

 ## Authors